RunOrVeith/SyNEThesia/README.md

 2. `run_synethesia.py`: This is the main file to start.
 There are 4 modes with which you can call the program:
   1. train: Trains the network
   2. infer: Infers a song and creates a music video from the resulting images
-  3. stream: Infers the input of your standard microphone live.
+  3. stream: Infers the input of your microphone live.
 This opens a new window, quit it with "Esc" or kill it with "q".
-  4. info: Displays available pretrained model names (just checks the `./checkpoints` folder).
+  4. info: Displays available pretrained model names (just checks the `./checkpoints` folder) and sound input devices.

   You can get further information by running `run_synethesia.py -h` and `run_synethesia {mode} -h`.